Manerr/f7/readme.md

 - Lists all programs and appvars in the archive and RAM.
 (More filetypes are coming, the fact is just that you'll have a different interaction with them compared to programs and appvars )
 - Displays each file's size in bytes
 - Acts as a shell -> you can launch programs.
+- Delete and rename files under a single keypress.

 ## Screenshot:

-(Actually during the recodring I've jumped to the bottom so don't think there's been a scrolling bug | perf issue 🫡)
+(Actually during the recording I've jumped to the bottom so don't think there's been a scrolling bug | perf issue 🫡)

 ![image info](./screenshot.png)